lawalter/r-shiny-electron-app/README.md

     - src/loading.css
     - src/loading.html
     - src/main.js
+- <b>Note:</b> File app.R is whatever R Shiny script you want to launch in your application.
+You can use the example provided in this repo or use your own.
-8. Change your directory to your new app folder ```cd appNameHere```
+9. Change your directory to your new app folder ```cd appNameHere```
-9. Install Electron locally ```npm install --save-dev electron```
-9. Install R locally:
+10. Install R locally:
     - First, check the version of R on your machine.
 In the R console, run ```version```
-    - Edit get-r-mac.sh, replacing version numbers in the link ```https://cloud.r-project.org/bin/macosx/R-3.4.2.pkg``` with the version you are running if you made the app.R, or the version of R that was used to make the app.R.
+    - Edit get-r-mac.sh, replacing version numbers in the link ```https://cloud.r-project.org/bin/macosx/R-3.4.2.pkg``` with the version you are running if you made your own app.R, or the version of R that was used to make the app.R.
         - <b>Important:</b> The R version used to make the shiny app and the version installed locally must match.
 The app included in this repo was created in R v3.4.2.
     - Once you save the file, run the shell script in the terminal ```sh ./get-r-mac.sh```
-10. Switch to the R console.
-If you don't have the automagic package installed, run ```install.packages("automagic")```
+11. If you don't have the automagic package installed, run ```install.packages("automagic")``` R console.
-11. In the R terminal, run ```Rscript add-cran-binary-pkgs.R``` to get packages for R that are used in the shiny app.
+12. In the R terminal, run ```Rscript add-cran-binary-pkgs.R``` to get packages for R.
-12. Add additional dependencies to package.json.
+13. Add additional dependencies to package.json.
 Replace the dependencies listed at the end of the script with the following.
 Take care not to paste over the final ending bracket ```}``` of the .json file.
 ```
     "dependencies": {
       "axios": "^0.19.2",
       "electron-squirrel-startup": "^1.0.0",
+      "esm": "^3.2.25",
       "execa": "^4.0.0"
     },
     "devDependencies": {